Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: More forecasts

-This section forecasts the constraining power of the displacement estimator, which stems from the unique $1/K$ dipole generated in the squeezed bispectrum by Equivalence Principle (EP) violations (see Section \ref{sec:poleonly}).
+This section forecasts the constraining power of the displacement estimator, which stems from the unique $1/K$ dipole generated in the squeezed bispectrum by EP violations (see Section \ref{sec:poleonly}).
 Our analysis also reveals that, for the specific models and configurations considered here, the auto-spectrum of the displacement estimator contributes very little to improving the constraints on $\epsilon$.
 Furthermore, we emphasize the crucial benefit of the QE formalism to allow for easy combinations with other tracers.
 As we will show, this allows for a powerful synergy between the displacement and growth estimators, leading to more robust results.

-In the main text we focus on $\epsilon \times C_{[AB]}^\mrm{S}$ to facilitate comparison with the literature, in particular Ref.~\cite{Graham:2025fdt}.
-While here we directly focus on $\epsilon$, as this is preferred if one wants to connect measurements to some specific EP-violating theory.
+In the main text we focussed on the dressed quantity $\epsilon \times C_{[AB]}^\mrm{S}$ to facilitate comparison with the literature, in particular the work of \cite{Graham:2025fdt}.
+Here we focus on $\epsilon$ itself, which connects more directly with theory.

 In the main text we made the assumption that $C_{[AB]}^{\alpha}$ is an independent bias parameter, but in practice it depends on other bias parameters, including the linear bias parameter $b_{1X}$.
 While $b_{1X}$ will be constrained to high accuracy from the galaxy power spectrum, $b_{\epsilon,\alpha X}$ is poorly constrained and not well understood.
 As the combination of all of these parameters is anti-symmetric, marginalizing over them will blow up any attempt to constrain $\epsilon$.
 Hence, in the forecasts below we will fix $b_{\epsilon,\alpha X}$ to some fiducial value.